 Just like there are several approaches to FMEAs there are several FMEA templates that support each different approach.

 However, the various FMEA templates are very similar.
 And that makes sense as they all aim to achieve very similar goals.

-I created a simple FMEA template and I'm happy to send you a copy for free, just leave your details in the form in our website.
+I've created a simple FMEA template that you can download here or by clicking on the banner below.

-How to conduct an FMEA analysis?
+How to conduct an FMEA Analysis

 There is not a single, correct method for conducting an FMEA.
 And the various standards listed earlier in this article provide good guidance if you can get your hands on one of them.

 Below is an outline of how you would go about conducting an FMEA.
 It is based on the process outlined in IEC 60812 with some simplifications here and there.